 Answer: Beginning with the 2020-21 school year, a Graduation Pathway designation of "MET" or "WAIVED" must be included on each graduating student's transcript.
-Students who are not yet graduating can have "MET" or "NOT MET" or nothing showing on their transcript going into the 2022-23 school year.
+Students who are not yet graduating can have "MET" or "NOT MET" or nothing showing on their transcript going into the 2024-25 school year.

-47. May a student with a graduation requirement year (Class of) of 2020 through 2023 have their Graduation Pathway waived?
+47. May a student with a graduation requirement year (Class of) of 2020 through 2024 have their Graduation Pathway waived?

-Answer: Students with graduation requirement year (Class of) of 2020 through 2023, graduating prior to August 31, 2023, may have their Graduation Pathway waived if they have met all other requirements to graduate.
+Answer: Students with graduation requirement year (Class of) of 2020 through 2024, graduating by August 31, 2024, may have their Graduation Pathway waived if they have met all other requirements to graduate.
 Supporting information and guidance can be found in OSPI Bulletin B013-22 and Bulletin B024-21 - Guidance for Supporting Class of 2020 and 2021 Seniors, State Board of Education (SBE) Emergency Waiver Program page and Emergency Graduation Rules, Waivers FAQ.